-Auden's earlier poetry, like Imagist verse, is concise, condensed and clipped; but the center of his poetic work are four long poems: "For the Time Being" (a Christmas poem), "New Year Letter" (a reflective poem), "The Age of Anxiety" (an alliterative poem), and "The Sea and the Mirror" (a commentary on Shakespeare's Tempest).
+Auden's earlier poetry, like Imagist verse, is concise, condensed, and clipped, but the center of his poetic work is a set of four long poems: "For the Time Being" (a Christmas poem), "New Year Letter" (a reflective poem), "The Age of Anxiety" (an alliterative poem), and "The Sea and the Mirror" (a commentary on Shakespeare's Tempest).
 This reflects Auden's immense range of both technique and topic; he is a political poet, a social poet, a philosophical poet.
 If there is a unifying theme in his work, it is the possibility that friendship and love can provide that "still place" in the chaotic world that the modernist poets so often seek.
-Auden's "September 1, 1939," written at the beginning of World War II, reflects this preoccupation.
-This poem reappeared written on walls and sidewalks after September 11, 2001.
+Auden's "September 1, 1939," written at the beginning of World War II, reflects this preoccupation: "We must love one other or die," the poem begs, even as the poet himself faces the death, evil, and despair of the coming war.